COGS18/COGS18.github.io/assets/intro/syllabus.md

 It's great that we have so many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs or when to expect a response.
 These guidelines are to help you get your question answered as quickly as possible and to ensure that we're able to get to everyone's questions.

 That said, to ensure that we're respecting their time, TAs and IAs have been instructed they're only obligated to answer questions between normal working hours (M-F 9AM-5PM).
-Professor Ellis is also going to do her best to stick to these working hours and only go on Piazza MWF each week.
-However, I know that's not when you may be doing your work.
+I know that's not when you may be doing your work.
 So, please feel free to post whenever is best for you while knowing that if you post late at night or on a weekend, you may not get a response until the next weekday.
 As such, do your best not to wait until the last minute to ask a question.

 If you have: